riebl/artery/README.md

 ### INET
 As the next step, you need to build INET.
 Make sure you are in the root directory of Artery and simply call `make inet` there.
-INET's build dependencies are listed in the INET [Install manual](extern/inet/INSTALL).
+INET's build dependencies are listed in [its install manual](extern/inet/INSTALL).

 ### Artery
 Are you still with us?
 Congratulations, you are almost done!